scoffey1/Projects/README.md

 # Projects
-Basic Foundation to Java Programming (From Beginner to more Advanced).
+<li>Basic Foundation to Java Programming (From Beginner to more Advanced).
 Some projects are still in progress